XingruiWang/SuperCLEVR-Physics/README.md

 ## How to generate your own data

+<h3>Environment</h3>
 <details>

 <summary>Setup Environment</summary>

-### Python version
+#### Python version

-I use python version 3.10.
+We use python version 3.10.
 The python version will affect the compatibility of bpy packages.

-### Install Dependency
+#### Install Dependencies

 Our repo is build upon Kubric.
 Please use the following steps to install kubric packages.
 We modify the original package for controlling more dynamical properties.

 ```
 pip install -r requirements.txt
 ```

-### Install bpy
+#### Install bpy

-This is the python package for blender software.
-The bpy is now able to be installed from pip
+This is the python package for blender software, which is able to be installed from pip now.

 ```
 pip install bpy==3.5